Geeksjayjay388/StyleWise-WebApp/README.md

 We trained our AI to understand style goals and generate outfit suggestions that feel authentic.
 It’s not just about clothes—it’s about confidence, identity, and intelligent design.

 👥 Meet the Creators

+Jacob Sihul
-Jacob Sihul Software Engineer | Full-stack Developer | UEAB Student 📧 jacobsihul911@gmail.com 📱 0794787682 🌐 github.com/Geeksjayjay388
+Software Engineer | Full-stack Developer | UEAB Student 📧 jacobsihul911@gmail.com 📱 0794787682 🌐 github.com/Geeksjayjay388

+Becky Cherop
-Becky Cherop Software Engineer | UI/UX Designer | UEAB Student 📧 cheropbecky348@gmail.com 📱 0799049979
+Software Engineer | Front-end Developer | UEAB Student 📧 cheropbecky348@gmail.com 📱 0799049979

 Together, we collaborated on every aspect of StyleWise—from backend logic and AI integration to frontend design and user experience.
 Our shared vision: to make fashion more intelligent, inclusive, and empowering.

-🌱 What’s Next
+🌱 What’s Next..
 🧬 Skin tone detection via camera input

 🛍️ Direct links to purchase recommended outfits